-We are involved in the early stages of litigation in which Juniper alleges that our appliances infringe six of its patents.
+We are involved in litigation in which Juniper alleges that our appliances infringe seven of its patents.
 If Juniper prevails in the litigation, we could be required to pay substantial damages for past sales of any infringing appliances, enjoined from manufacturing, using, selling, and importing such appliances if a license or other right to continue selling our appliances is not made available to us, and required to pay substantial ongoing royalties and comply with unfavorable terms if such a license is made available to us.